mozilla-services/tecken/docs/dev.rst

 How to Memory Profile Python
 ============================

-The trick is to install https://pypi.python.org/pypi/memory_profiler and then start Gunicorn with it.
+The trick is to install https://pypi.python.org/pypi/memory_profiler (and ``psutil``) and then start Gunicorn with it.
 First start a shell and install it there:

 .. code-block:: shell

     $ docker-compose run --service-ports --user 0  web bash
-    # pip install memory_profiler
+    # pip install memory_profiler psutil

 Now, to see memory reports of running functions, add some code to the relevant functions you want to memory profile: